Is Coffee Bad for You?

 In general, that means comparing coffee drinkers with non-coffee drinkers doesn't take into account many important variables.
 And since coffee is made up of several different compounds and each compound behaves differently in the body, blanketing coffee as "good" or "bad" just doesn't make sense.
 So let's go through some of the positive and negative effects instead.

 Caffeine in coffee tricks you into thinking that you’re not hungry, which can be dangerous for some people.
 However, people trying to lose weight might find this helpful.

 To put it simply, caffeine blocks the receptors in your brain that tell you you're getting tired.
 For most people, this is a benefit.
 Obviously, if you're losing sleep completely because of your caffeine intake, you might want to slow down.

 High Blood Pressure

 There is still much debate about whether or not coffee is bad for pregnant women.
-We do know that the caffeine does reach the fetus, and that the fetus is very sensitive to caffeine.
-Most doctors recomend pregnant women to limit their intake to one cup of coffee a day.
+We do know that caffeine does reach the fetus, which is very sensitive to caffeine.
+Most doctors recommend pregnant women limit their intake to one cup of coffee a day.

 Coffee increases the receptors of GABA (alertness), acetylcholine and seretonin (happiness).
 One study suggests that those who drank 2-4 cups of coffee a day had a decreased suicide risk by up to 50%.
 On the other hand, there can be withdrawal symptoms such as headache and a depressed mood.
 Basically, coffee makes you feel great, but a dependency can make it tough to go without it.

 In summary: Coffee can be perceived as "good" or "bad" depending on what you're looking for.
-It is neither a killer or miracle drug.
-As they say, "everything in moderation".
+It is neither a killer nor a miracle drug.
+As they say, "everything in moderation."